nexmo-community/nopanic/README.md

 - In your project folder go to `Project Configuration` -> `General` tab -> `Add an app`, you'll be able to specify the name of the app and if you want to use Firebase Hosting.
 - Once created, search for `Firebase SDK snippet` and select the `Configuration` radio button
 - Copy the configuration and paste it in `./src/utils/firebase.js`

-### Authentication

-- Go to Authentication from the sidebar menu
-- Click on the `Access Methods`tab and enable `Google` (you can add as many providers as you wish but you will have to configure them separately)
-- Go to `Authorized Domains` and add the domain name you wish to use

 ### Database